Memory in cyclically crumpled sheets: Crumpling by twisting

 \section{Crumpling by twisting}

-Figure~\ref{fig:twist}A shows the evolution of a sheet as it is twisted quasi-statically up to an axial angle $\theta_f = 720^\circ$, and then untwisted (see Methods).
-As the twist angle $\theta$ is increased, the sheet is observed to buckle with folds slanted along the direction of twist in the central section between the clamps ends, while the sections close to the clamps remain relatively cylindrical~\cite{HUNT2005,Wang2020}.
-Thus, the twisting is observed to lead to the self-collapse and contraction of the sheet which is not directly imposed by an inward moving bounding surface as in a piston~\cite{Gottesman2018}.
-The buckling instability is similar to those found in twisted long cylindrical shells~\cite{Donnell1935} (see Supplementary Information (SI) Section~\ref{sec:wrinkling}).
-As the twist is increased further, self-contact occurs, the initial folds split, and the sheet crumples.
+Figure~\ref{fig:twist}(a) shows the evolution of a sheet as it is twisted and then untwisted slowly through various twist angles $\theta$.
+The sheet is observed to buckle with folds slanted along the direction of twist in the central section between the clamps ends, while the sections close to the clamps remain relatively cylindrical~\cite{Donnell1935,HUNT2005,Wang2020} (also see supplementary documentation~\cite{sup-doc}.)
+As the twist is increased further, the initial folds break into smaller sections, self-contact occurs, and the sheet crumples and collapses inward along its entire length.
 When the applied twist is reversed, the crumpled structure show auxetic behavior~\cite{Ribes2023} with increases in both length and diameter as the sheet returns back close to its initial cylindrical shape as the elastic components of folds relax while showing imprints of plastic deformation.
-When the twist cycle is repeated, one notes that the sheets folds largely along creases which were formed during the first cycle (see Supplementary Movie~S1).

-Figure~\ref{fig:twist}B shows scans of the sheet for increasing $\theta_f$ using laser profilometry (see Methods) rendered with color corresponding to local mean curvature of the surface $H$.
+Figure~\ref{fig:twist}(b) shows scans of the sheet for increasing final twist angle $\theta_f$ using laser profilometry as discussed further in Appendix~\ref{sec:setup}.
+The local mean curvature of the surface $H$ is also superposed in colors.
 In the case of $\theta_f = 180^\circ$, imprints of the initial folds that form can be observed even as the sheet comes into self-contact and the folds start to bend and break to accommodate the increasing twist.
-The sheet is observed to become more widely creased and disordered as $\theta_f$ is increased to $360^\circ$ and $\theta_f = 720^\circ$.
-Thus, elastoplastic sheets become disordered, unlike hyperelastic sheets which show ordered folds corresponding to Schl\"afli symbols when twisted through similar $\theta$~\cite{Chopin2022}.
-We further find that the crumpled structure largely repeated itself after application of a full cycle with increasing $n$.
-But, formation of new creases and slow evolution of overall structure can be also observed (Supplementary Movie~S2).
-In the following, we characterize and quantify the evolution of the system with $n$ as a function of the degree of compaction by varying $\theta_f$.
+The sheet is observed to become more widely creased and disordered as $\theta_f$ is increased to $360^\circ$ and $\theta_f = 720^\circ$, unlike hyperelastic sheets which show ordered folds~\cite{Chopin2022}.
+As quantified further in Appendix~\ref{sec:curv}, the mean curvature $\langle|H|\rangle$ near the clamped region is systematically lower compared to the central regions which form a tight bundle.
+This effect can be seen most clearly in the case of $\theta_f = 180^0$, but is also present at higher $\theta_f$.